-Most notable for major part in the Old Suisse Confederacy's crushing victory at the Battle of Morat, 22nd Jun 1476 against the well armed Charles' and his allied Jacques de Savoie armies, totalling of 25'000 French, Italian, English, well-armed mercenaries, heavy calvary (gendarmes), artillery cannons.
+Most notable for yet another, leading a major part in the Old Suisse Confederacy's crushing victory at the great Battle of Morat, 22ndJun 1476 against the well heavily armed Charles' and his allied Jacques de Savoie joint armies, totaling of 25'000 French, Italian, English, well-equipped mercenaries, heavy Calvary (gendarmes), and many artillery cannons.

 "Mit Gott Zum Sieg" - "With God to Victory"

-At Reverse.
-Noble Lion emblem of city Bremgarten, venue of the free-shot compete, stands above the coat of arms of kanton Aargau, atop of a pair of Suisse shooting rifles.
+Noble heraldic Lion emblem of city Bremgarten, venue of the free-shot compete, stands above the coat of arms of Canton Aargau, atop of a pair of Suisse shooting rifles.

-Battle of Grandson - After Suisse Confederates reinforcements arrived, drove the Burgundians off, humiliated the greatest duke in Europe, defeated one of the most feared armies, and taken a most impressive amount of treasure.
-The booty Charles carried with him was immense, and included jewellery, silver and gold plate, tapestries and much of Charles' artillery.
+The Swiss did not have the cavalry necessary to chase the Burgundians far.
+At insignificant cost to themselves, the Swiss had humiliated the greatest duke in Europe, defeated one of the most feared armies, and taken a most impressive amount of treasure, including jewellery, silver and gold plate, tapestries and much of Charles' artillery.

-Here hanged a father and a son next to each other, there two brothers or other friends.
-And there came the honourable men who knew them; who were their friends, cousins and brothers, who found them miserably hanging.
+Here hanged a father and a son next to each other, two brothers or other friends.
+And there came the honorable men who knew them, who were their friends, cousins and brothers, who found them miserably hanging.
 There was first anger and distress in crying and bewailing. ..."